bradleytaunt/ET-Jekyll/_posts/2018-01-14-default-post.md

 ## Setup

-To use ET-Jekyll, simply download the files off <a href="">Github</a> and run the build as you would any other Jekyll site:
+To use ET-Jekyll, simply <a href="https://github.com/bradleytaunt/ET-Jekyll">download the files off Github</a> and run the build as you would any other Jekyll site:

 <pre class="code">
     jekyll serve